aske-w/snake/README.md

 ![Screenshot of the snake game implemented by aske-w](218270649-08b87559-1651-49b7-b431-c9564493fdc3.png "Snake gameplay")

 This repository contains an implementation of the classic game of snake.
+Check it out at https://aske-w.github.io/snake/

 ## Controls